netlify/gotrue/README.md

 `MAILER_TEMPLATES_CONFIRMATION` - `string`

 URL path to an email template to use when confirming a signup.
-Defaults to `/.netlify/gotrue/templates/confirm.html` `SiteURL`, `Email`, and `ConfirmationURL` variables are available.
+`SiteURL`, `Email`, and `ConfirmationURL` variables are available.

 Default Content (if template is unavailable):